ahpeng/ACSTrials/Kubernetes/GPU-Cluster/README.md

-# Creating Kubenetes Cluster with GPU VM's on Azure for training Machine Learning Models
+# Creating Kubernetes Cluster with GPU VM's on Azure for training Machine Learning Models

 ## Compile acs-engine